IndigoUnited/automaton/automaton_readme.md

     options: {
         dir1: {
             // option description is not mandatory
-            description : 'The name of the folder that will hold
+            description : 'The name of the folder ' +
+                          'that will hold ' +
-                           all the subfolders'
+                          'all the subfolders'
         },
         dir2: {
             // this option will not be required,